asariprado/PyAtoms/README.md

     ```
 - Alternatively, if you installed python, NumPy, SciPy, etc. through Anaconda for Windows, you can run the above code through the Anaconda prompt.

-For any other issues or crash reports, contact asariprado@physics.ucla.edu
+For any other issues or crash reports, suggestions, contact asariprado@physics.ucla.edu or gutierrez@physics.ucla.edu

 ##
 ## How to use